gwdistsys18/dist-sys-practice/StudyNote.md

 Then to the cache,and then set up the c group in the process name space.

 ***Intermediate Level***
+3 Basic docker operator type:
+**To run a single task:** This could be a shell script or a custom app.
+**Interactively:** This connects you to the container similar to the way you SSH into a remote server.
+**In the background:** For long-running services like websites and databases.
 ![image](https://github.com/XinShuYang/dist-sys-practice/blob/master/Image/1Container.png)
 &lt;Video1-The basic structure of container&gt;
 ![image](https://github.com/XinShuYang/dist-sys-practice/blob/master/Image/2VM&Container.png)